aklump/dompdf-fonts/README.md

 ## Use with HTML markup

 1. To see your font in the browser you must import the SCSS partial.
-When only rendering PDFs, DomPDF does not use _\_style.scss_.
+When only rendering PDFs, DOMPDF does not use _\_style.scss_.

 _File: my_module/scss/\_pdf.scss_